angrykoala/wendigo/README.md

 ```

 **url(expected, msg?)**
-Asserts that the current url matches the given string.
+Asserts that the current url matches the given string or RegExp.

 **value(selector, expected, msg?)**
 Asserts that the first element matching the selector has the expected value.